 The old heating oil tank was around 25 years old, looked derelict, and didn’t have a watchman sonic so Kirsty and her husband were constantly going outside to visually check the oil levels.
 Having called an installer to inspect the site he explained that the old tank also no longer complied with building regulations.
 The tank was sited within a couple of feet away from the neighbouring doctor’s surgery – well within the 1.8m which is the minimum safe distance a conventional tank can be sited next to structures.

-To be able to lawfully site the new tank within the same footprint of the old one the installer recommended Tuffa’s fire protected heating oil tank range.
-These tanks are integrally fitted with fire-rated protection meaning they can lawfully and safely sited next to structures within the 1.8m limit where ordinary tanks would be incompliant.
-The alternative, which Kirsty didn’t like, would mean siting the oil tank within direct sight in the garden “not that the Tuffa tank was an eye-sore”.
+The installer recommended Tuffa’s fire protected heating oil tank range.
+These tanks are integrally fitted with a unique and patented fire rated material.
+This enables installers to site a tank directly next to, or even inside, a building or other structure.
+The alternative, which Kirsty sought to avoid, would mean siting the oil tank in an obstructive location in the garden within direct sight of the house “not that the Tuffa tank was an eye-sore”.

 After a quick Google search and receiving a second quote from an oil tank manufacturer who were “quite blunt and unhelpful”, Kirsty got through to Tuffa.